maram22j/AI_and_Omics_Research_Internship_2025/Module1/Basics to R.md

 - BMI and smoking status
 we practiced :
 Creation of a working directory and R project, organization of folders, then loading and cleaning patient_info.csv by checking structure and converting data types

-  ## 🌱 What’s Next?

-This R introduction set the stage for upcoming modules focused on:
-- Differential gene expression analysis
-- Machine learning for classification
-- Functional enrichment and pathway analysis

 ## 👩‍💻 Acknowledgments